Types of Golf Grips: 3 Basic Types & Putting Grips

 Interlocking Grip

-Many leading professional golfers, such as Tiger Woods use the interlocking grip.
+Many leading professional golfers like Tiger Woods use the interlocking grip.
 Place your hands on the golf club and intertwine your pinky finger on the trailing hand with the index finger on the lead hand.
 This is a good grip for people with smaller hands.
 This grip allows you to have more control of the club because of the way your hands are locked together.
 It also does not require a lot of forced pressure on the hands when they lock with the club handle, so if you have weak hands, you will find that it takes only a little effort to hold on.

 Ten-Finger Grip